-A wholesome, delicious bread that is low in calories and fat content & will fit perfectly in your diet at breakfast or anytime!
+Our Peachy King Flatbread is a wholesome, delicious bread that is low in calories and fat content - and that will fit perfectly in most diet plans.
+It can be enjoyed at breakfast or anytime!

 1 - 1 Pound Bag of Frozen Peach Slices